 1. Foggy Memory

 Feeling spacey?
 A cloudy mind coupled with short-term (and even long-term) memory issues could be a sign of a selenium deficiency.
-While many people are ready to pass off memory problems as a natural part of aging, that may not be the case.
+While many people are ready to pass off memory concerns as a natural part of aging, that may not be the case.
 A lack of selenium has been shown to interfere with cognitive function.
-This isn’t limited to memory; analytical thinking skills and concentration can also be affected.
+This isn't limited to memory; analytical thinking skills and concentration can also be affected.

 Selenium is necessary for converting the T4 thyroid hormone (thyroxine) into the active hormone T3 (triiodothyronine).
 If these hormones are off, the risk for developing hypothyroidism – a condition associated with lethargy, depression, and uncontrolled weight gain – increases.
 While iodine is also necessary for proper thyroid health, a deficiency in selenium also contributes to protecting the thyroid and regulating important hormonal function.